HelloWounderworld/fine-tuning-qlora/README.md

-# Understand Fugaku LLM
+# Fine Tuning using LLM-JP-STF at the Fugaku-LLM

     https://huggingface.co/Fugaku-LLM/Fugaku-LLM-13B-instruct-gguf

     https://zenn.dev/hellorusk/articles/94bf32ea09ba26

-## Creating a virtual environment in Python:
+## Creating a virtual environment in Python and we will install Ollama to run Fugaku LLM:

 1. Checking python version: